-Obviously there’s a mix of art and science involved here.
+Obviously, there is a mix of art and science involved here.
 If appropriate inputs (expected cash flows) are used, the output (current intrinsic value) is objective.
-But since the inputs are future expected cash flows, there is uncertainty in those figures and it requires reasonably accurate estimates to be useful.
+But since the inputs are future expected cash flows, there is uncertainty in those figures, and it requires reasonably accurate estimates to be useful.

 Enter the Dividend Discount Model

-You can take that same approach, and tailor it specifically for analyzing a stock that pays good dividends, and this is the Dividend Discount Model.
+You can take that same approach, and tailor it specifically for analyzing a stock that pays dividends.
+This method is the Dividend Discount Model (DDM).
 It’s also called the Dividend Growth Model, and the most straightforward form is called the Gordon Growth Model.

 The DDM is based on the exact same idea, except that the share of stock represents what we’re valuing, and all future dividends represent all future cash flows of that share.
 The value of the stock is equal to the sum of the net present value of all future dividends.

 For example, let’s say you’re analyzing a share of stock that pays $0.50 in dividends per quarter, or $2.00 per year.
-Furthermore, it’s a dividend aristocrat that has raised the dividend consecutively every single year for 25 years or more.
-You look over its history, and find that it has increased the dividend by an average of 8% per year over the course of several decades, but that the growth is slowing down.
+Furthermore, it’s a dividend king that has raised the dividend consecutively every single year for 50 years or more.
+You look over its history and find that it has increased the dividend by an average of 8% per year over the course of several decades, but that the growth is slowing down.
 So, you estimate that the dividend will continue to grow by an average of only 5% per year going forward.

-If you desire an 11% rate of return on your money, which would represent pretty good returns, then you can use that as your discount rate.
-So for example, when the $2 in dividends goes up to $2.10 next year (because it grew by 5%), this $2.10 is only worth $1.89 to you today, because if you had $1.89 today, then you could turn it into $2.10 in a year if you could compound it by 11% during that period.
+If you desire an 11% annual rate of return on your money, which would represent a very good return, then you can use that as your discount rate.
+Using the discounting concept, when the $2 in dividends goes up to $2.10 next year (because it grew by 5%), this $2.10 is only worth $1.89 to you today.
+If you had $1.89 today, then you could turn it into $2.10 in a year if you could compound it by 11% during that period.

 The following chart shows the estimated value of dividend payments over the next forty years.

-To calculate the fair value of this stock, we need to sum up all of those discounted dividends.
-It can be done with fancy math, but after a number of mathematical cancellations, the accurate equation is extremely simple, and this is called the Gordon Growth Model:
+To calculate the fair value of this stock, we need to sum up all those discounted dividends.
+It can be done with fancy math, but after several mathematical cancellations, the accurate equation is extremely simple, and this is called the Gordon Growth Model:

 In the formula, P is the fair price of the stock.
-D1 is next year’s expected dividend, which would be $2.10 in this case. r is the discount rate, which is 1.11, and g is the dividend growth rate, which is 1.05.
+D1 is next year’s expected dividend, which would be $2.10 in this case.
+The r value is the discount rate (1.11 in our example), and g is the dividend growth rate of 1.05.

-When you plug everything into the equation, you get $35.
-That’s the fair value of this hypothetical stock, assuming that the current dividend of $2.00 really grows at that 5% per year into the future, and assuming an 11% rate of return is desirable to you.
-The math shows that it would be fair to trade $35 in present value for the sum value of all future dividends, because when they are discounted by 11% per year, the sum of all of them is $35.
+When you enter all the numbers into the equation, you get $35.
+That’s the fair value of this hypothetical stock, assuming the current dividend of $2.00 really grows at that 5% per year into the future, and assuming an 11% rate of return is desirable to you.
+The math shows that it would be fair to trade $35 in present value for the sum value of all future dividends, because when they are discounted by 11% per year, the sum of them all is $35.

 If your estimates are correct, you’ll get a nice double-digit long-term rate of return.

 To fix this, you can move towards a more general two-stage or multi-stage Dividend Discount Model.
-The math gets a bit more tedious at this point, but a multi-stage DDM allows you to estimate that the dividend will grow at a certain rate for a number of years, and then slow down to another growth rate after that.
+The math gets a bit more tedious at this point, but a multi-stage DDM allows you to estimate that the dividend will grow at a certain rate for several years, and then slow down to another growth rate after that.

 The second flaw of both the Gordon Growth Model and the whole Dividend Discount Model is that it’s quite sensitive to the accuracy of the inputs.
-Because dividend growth rates tend to be fairly high (higher than core company net income growth usually, due to share buybacks), even minor variances between the estimated dividend growth and the real dividend growth.
+Because dividend growth rates tend to be high (higher than core company net income growth usually, due to share buybacks), even minor variances between the estimated dividend growth and the real dividend growth will radically alter the valuation.
 This is why you should always have a margin of safety in your estimates.
 This also means that the DDM tends to be better for high yielding dividend stocks with lower dividend growth, rather than lower yielding stocks with higher dividend growth rates.